Heat stroke occurs when your pet’s internal temperature becomes dangerously high, generally about 106 degrees Fahrenheit.

 Call your vet or an emergency clinic, and take your pet there as quickly and safely as possible.
-It is important to call the clinic ahead of time so that the staff can be prepared by the time you arrive.
+It’s important to call the clinic ahead of time so that the staff can be prepared by the time you arrive.

 If your pet is alert enough, offer small amounts of water or ice cubes.
 Stop cooling measures when your pet’s temperature reaches 103 degrees, or your pet may actually become too cold.

 At the vet, similar measures will be taken.
-In addition, lots of IV fluids are given.
+In addition, the vet will give your dog lots of IV fluids.

 Can I Prevent Heat Stroke In My Pet?